Organelle Where Muscle Proteins Are Manufactured

 The Role of mTOR Signaling

 The mammalian target of rapamycin (mTOR) is a protein kinase that plays a central role in regulating muscle protein synthesis. mTOR is activated by various stimuli, including amino acids, growth factors, and mechanical stress (such as exercise).
-When activated, mTOR promotes protein synthesis by increasing the rate of translation initiation and elongation.
-Recent research has focused on understanding how mTOR signaling is regulated and how it can be manipulated to promote muscle growth and repair.
+So when activated, mTOR promotes protein synthesis by increasing the rate of translation initiation and elongation.
+Recent research has focused on understanding how mTOR signaling is regulated and how it can be manipulated to promote muscle growth and repair It's one of those things that adds up..

 The Impact of Aging on Muscle Protein Synthesis